 To me, the issue isn’t about sucking at social media, it’s about failing.
 Companies should not fear taking risks and trying new, creative ways to connect with their customers.
 Some of those efforts will succeed and many will suck.
 Failing at social media is more about choosing NOT to:

-- Change – Organizations can only be social if leadership buys in and a commitment to change is made.
+• Change – Organizations can only be social if leadership buys-in and commitment to change is made.

 Mr. Oden ends his post by mentioning a time when he sucked at social media and invites the reader to share moments they may have sucked: